lorenzo-stoakes/linux-vm-notes/README.md

 __NOTE:__ I target [linux 4.6][linux-4.6] and an x86-64 non-[NUMA][numa] system.

+__NOTE:__ For the time being I am more-or-less ignoring huge page and cgroup/namespace logic, these will be considered separately.

 ## Contents

 1. [Fundamentals](fundamentals.md) - Overview of virtual memory concepts without